Phillippoole2000/Project1/README.md

 Project Objectives:
 Specific questions we’re looking to answer in this research include the following:

 -How did personal consumption expenditures fluctuate during the most recent financial crisis of 2008 nationwide and in Illinois?

 -Are there any noticeable recovery trends in average personal income across the U.S. for the two specific economic crises (Great Depression and Financial Crisis of 2008)?

 -How did inflation rates fluctuate in the past 25 years?

 Resources :

-	Bureau of Economic Analyses – U.S. Department of Commerce (API) www.bea.gov
+	-Bureau of Economic Analyses – U.S. Department of Commerce (API) www.bea.gov
 	Historical Inflation Rates (CSV)
 	www.inflationdata.com